AlejandroPerezB2B/biPersonal_pipeline/README.md

    To be used after function biPer_preproc().
 Assumes the existence inside folder (xxx) of two EEG recordings (xxx_A.set and xxx_B.set) .
    These datasets should be decomposed by ICA and with fitted dipoles.
-   The following steps are performed over the individual data (same order) 1.- estimate symetrically constrained bilateral dipoles 2.- detection and rejection of ICs containing ocular movements and other non-neural activity
+   The following steps are performed over the individual data (same order) 1.- estimating symetrically constrained bilateral dipoles 2.- keeping ICs most probably containing neural activity